-But when we were later sued over the existence of an investigation, I honored my confidentiality promise and refrained from telling the court about the Operation Flange probe,.
-So Dow Jones took a bullet from Australia’s crazy libel law to protect Australia’s cops.
+But when we were later sued over whether an investigation existed, I honored my confidentiality promise and refrained from telling the court about the Operation Flange probe.
+So Dow Jones took a bullet from Australia’s crazy libel law, so that we could protect Australia’s cops.

 with Brooke Gladstone and Bob Garfield

 What do you do when you’re sued for libel in a foreign country that favors plaintiffs?
 How about this: Sue that country for its media-unfriendly laws!
 That’s what Barron’s reporter Bill Alpert did after he was called into court for allegedly defaming an Australian businessman who read his story online.
 Alpert has filed a claim against Australia at the U.N.
 Commission for Human Rights, and he tells Bob why.

 FOR CONSIDERATION UNDER THE FIRST OPTIONAL PROTOCOL TO